Rinzler1011/PixelStream/README.md

 Commit messages follow the same format used by the [Go] project (and others).
 The commit subject starts with the affected package name then a brief description of the change.
 The body may contain an explanation of the change and why it was made.
-For example:

-    sdp: store attributes as key-value pairs

-    This matches what the spec allows, and lets users not worry about encoding.

 [Go]: https://go.dev/doc/contribute#commit_messages